 - Liquidity risk The company manages its liquidity to ensure that sufficient funds are available for ongoing operations and future developments whilst seeking to maximise interest income and minimise interest expense.
-At 31 October 2023 the company had immediately available cash balances of £1,626,588 and no borrowing (2022 £1,585,647 and no borrowing).
+At 31 October 2024 the company had immediately available cash balances of £2,462,830 and no borrowing (2023 £1,626,588 and no borrowing).
 Accordingly the liquidity risk is considered to be low. - Credit risk The company's principal financial assets are cash balances and trade debtors.
 Credit risk on cash balances is mitigated as the Board only deposits funds with regulated institutions which have high credit ratings.
 Trade debtor balances are monitored on an ongoing basis and provision is made for doubtful debts as necessary.
-As most customers pay by cash, credit or debit card, trade debtors were just 4% of net current assets at 31 October 2023 (2022 8%) and accordingly the credit risk is considered relatively low. - Interest rate risk The company is exposed to interest rate risk on its cash balances.
+As most customers pay by cash, credit or debit card, trade debtors were just 2% of net current assets at 31 October 2024 (2023 4%) and accordingly the credit risk is considered relatively low. - Interest rate risk The company is exposed to interest rate risk on its cash balances.
 The Board monitors interest rates available for the company's funds taking into account the company's liquidity and credit risk requirements.

 General economic situation in the UK - The company is liable to be affected by changes in customer and business sector confidence and spending power, especially during the cost of living crisis, and may need to adjust its operations accordingly.
+In addition the business will need to adapt to increased staffing costs in the future with the expected rises in employer's national insurance and the national minimum wage following the change in government and government policies.